JoPaas/Vehicle_Detection_Classification/README.md

 tfnet = TFNet(options)
 ```
+To replicate the outputs, go to [darkflow](https://github.com/thtrieu/darkflow), install the network by following the instructions and download the weights for 608x608 images.
+Create the `bin` folder in the `darkflow` directory and put the weights inside.

 The network puts out different classes, so first I filter for the class `car`.
 The output then contains the top-left and bottom-right corner of the bounding box.
 Below is an output image of the single image pipeline.
 You can see the different (yet in this case similar) colors of the bounding boxes, which indicate different detections, but more on that in the **Video** section